What is Visual Communication? Elements, Examples, and Uses

 2. Typography

-It refers to the style and appearance of text.
+Typography refers to the style and appearance of text.
 The choice of fonts, spacing, and size can make information readable or difficult to understand.
 Clear and bold fonts are used for headlines, while simple fonts are better for long texts.
-Understanding what is visual communication helps in selecting the right typography to improve readability and guide the viewerâs attention.
+Selecting the right typography improves readability and guides the viewer’s attention.

 3. Images and Graphics